UNIZAR-30245-ARQS/web-chat/README.md

 To run the chat server, open a terminal and `$ nodejs server.js` or `$ node server.js` depending on your version.

-To run the chat clients, open a web browser and point it to the machine where the chat server is running, at port 3000.
-For example, if the web browser and the server are on the same machine, the URL will be <http://localhost:3000>.
+To run the chat clients, open a web browser and point it to the machine where the chat server is running, at the right port (3000 by default).
+For example, if the web browser and the server are on the same machine and the default port is used, the URL will be <http://localhost:3000>.
 You can open as many tabs/windows as you want.

 At that point you can start to chat, but the text parser which is looking for swear words is not yet running.